naugtur/brikwars-zombie/index.md

 - The Prisoner is injured: get medical supplies from the Healthcare Facility

 The scenario build should have a lot of narrow passages and small rooms, with around 2-3 entrances/exits.
 Rescuing the prisoner, especially using the explosives, should affect the routes (block some corridors permanently).

 Plot twist: The injured Prisoner turns into a zombie.
 Well, at least you tried to help him out.

+# Building the board

+## Placing things at random

-Hint for placing things at random: Choose a few key places on the map.
+Choose a few key places on the map.
 Those spots will give the characters a chance to get what they need.
 Now take the same number of containers of one type and put the chosen items inside.
 You can ask someone who's not playing to put the containers on the map or do it yourself.
-To win the fair play trophy, fill the containers contents with the same bricks but of various colours so that you don't feel the difference in weight.
+To win the fair play trophy, fill the containers contents with the same bricks but of various colors so that you don't feel the difference in weight.

 For instance: in the first scenario, there should be some extra fuel spread on the map.
 You choose 3 spots, some backyards around town.
 Now you choose the amount of extra fuel, say, 0/2/3.
 You put the resource markers in the containers Shuffle the containers and place them in the previously chosen spots.